Signs That Your Dog Needs a Teeth Cleaning in Alameda, CA

 Almost every dog likes to chew, and those dogs who are considered regular or avid chewers run the risk of fractured teeth and heavy tooth wear.
 Larger dogs don’t tend to have the dental issues that small dogs have, but they are prone to broken or fractured teeth due to strong chewing habits, and this can cause mouth pain, decreased appetite, and irritable behaviors.
 If you schedule regular exams with your veterinarian in Alameda, CA, they’ll be able to tell you when and how often your dog should get a dental.
 Heavy chewing tends to wear down the protective enamel on the occlusal (chewing) surface of the tooth, potentially exposing the underlying dentin and anatomy of the tooth, opening it up for potential infection.
 If you have a heavy-duty chewer, they may need more regular dental exams and dog teeth cleanings.
 Your veterinarian in Alameda, CA is an excellent source of advice and recommendations.

 How Can I Help Keep My Dog’s Teeth Healthy?

-If your dog will let you, brushing her teeth is an effective way to help keep her teeth and gums healthy.
+If your dog will let you, brushing their teeth is an effective way to help keep their teeth and gums healthy.
 There are many products available that can help you improve your dog’s oral health, such as dental chews, water additives, enzymatic toothpaste, and specially formulated dental diets.
 Consult your veterinarian in Alameda, CA as to which practices would be best for you and your dog.

 Dog Limping: Causes and Treatments in Alameda, CA Have you noticed your dog limping lately?
 Are you…